Blog

 Saving space without building

-High-density storage systems – whether mobile or fixed – can reclaim up to 50% of usable space by eliminating unnecessary aisles.
+High-density storage systems — whether mobile or fixed — allow for recovering up to 50% of usable space by eliminating unnecessary aisles.

-These reclaimed square meters can be transformed into work zones, technical spaces or collaborative areas for employees.
+These reclaimed square meters can be transformed into work zones, technical spaces, or collaboration areas for employees.

 Securing and organizing resources